influxdata/telegraf/plugins/inputs/gnmi/README.md

   ## Vendor specific options
   ## This defines what vendor specific options to load.
-  ## * Juniper Extension Header (juniper_header): some sensors are directly managed by
+  ## * Juniper Header Extention (juniper_header): some sensors are directly managed by
-  ##   Linecard, which adds the Juniper GNMI Extension Header.
+  ##   Linecard, which adds the Juniper GNMI Header Extension.
 Enabling this
   ##   allows the decoding of the Extension header if present.
   # vendor_specific = []